debarshee2004/debarshee2004/README.md

 <br />

 **Hello👋👋, My name is Debarshee Chakraborty.
-I am a self-taugth FullStack Developer, who specialises in AI and ML Development.**
+I am a self-taugth Data SCientist, who specialises in AI and ML Development.**
 <br/><br/>Aspiring AI and ML Software Engineer, Specializing in Innovative Solutions

 I'm an undergrad engineer with a demonstrated history of creating innovative solutions to complex problems.
 I'm passionate about delivering superior quality products that meet clients needs and exceed expectations.